Analytical results of the extensible freely jointed chain model: Abstract

 \section{Abstract}

-Based on classical statistical mechanics, we calculate analytically the length extension under a pulling force of a polymer modeled as a freely jointed chain with extensible bonds, the latter being considered as harmonic springs.
-We obtain an exact formula for the extension curve, as well as an independent high force approximation.
-These formulas can reproduce with high precision the experimental extension/force curves also at low values of the elastic constant of the spring, where previous proposals differ substantially.
-We successfully validate the analytical results together with the phenomenological expressions used in the literature by analyzing the precision of their fit on data obtained from Langevin simulations.
+Based on classical statistical mechanics, we calculate analytically the length extension and the fluctuations, under a pulling force, of a polymer modelled as a freely jointed chain with extensible bonds, the latter considered as harmonic springs.
+We obtain an analytical formula for the partition function, and derive both the extension curve of the chain and the fluctuations as a function of the force.
+An independent high force approximation has been also evaluated.
+The analytical formulas have been validated by analysing the exactness of their fit on data obtained from Langevin simulations, and compared with the phenomenological expressions largely used in the past literature.

 \keywords{Stochastic Modeling, Fluctuation phenomena, Polymer dynamics, Langevin equation}